enmelvan/Dynamics-of-urinary-microbiota-associated-with-cystitis/README.md

 Input data:

 The input files for BEEM should have the same format as described in the manual for MDSINE.
-The following two files are required by BEEM: OTU and Metadata
+The following two files are required by BEEM: OTU and Metadata (see data folders)

 Step by step tutorial: